Gmagon/src.gmagon.com/source/products/store/gmagon_css_maker/index.md

 3. **Novice of HTML CSS**: For a website building novice, is too difficult to remember all the code of all elements.
 The Gmagon CSS Maker will release them from complex coding skills, and allow them to build stylish and attractive websites with no hassles at all.
 It enables them to create websites in mere few minutes, and it is solid and stable.
 ![](./images/screens/gmagoncssmaker_cssnovice_500x300.jpg)
 <br>
 4. **Entrepreneur**: Sometimes, a businessman need to frequently put up great web pages and small sites for new ideas, products, events, etc. in the course of running one's business.
-As coding dumdums, people all over the world will flock to the Gmagon CSS Maker in order to produce fabulous and stable sites without true coding skills.
+As coding dumdums, people all over the world will flock to the Gmagon CSS Maker in order to produce fabulous and stable sites without true coding skills
-1.
 ![](./images/screens/gmagoncssmaker_entrepreneur_500x300.png)
 <br>
 1. **Graphic Designer**: A creative graphic designer is used to consider of ways around the limited design options to create the unique looks that he or she built for clients using the background image option.